 Engine harness failure

 The V8 vibration has a knack of chafing the wiring harness loose and eventually rubbing a wire and shorting to chassis ground.
 Engine bay real estate is tight in a Duramax.
 Harness rubbing is not unusual as no matter which path a loom takes, it’s never far from a chafing hazard.

-Motors that have had major work seem to be more prone to chafing as looms may not be secured or routed correctly.
+Motors that have had significant work seem to be more prone to chafing as looms may not be secured or routed correctly.